xnox-me/End-verBlac/docs/charting.md

 3. **Compression** - Data is compressed for faster transmission
 4. **Throttling** - Real-time updates are throttled to prevent overwhelming clients

-## Integration with TradingView Charting Library
+## Integration with Professional Charting Library

-This system is designed to integrate with the TradingView Charting Library:
+This system is designed to integrate with a professional charting library:

 1. **Data Feed** - Custom data feed adapter for real-time data
 2. **Indicators** - Support for custom indicators